zirroneous/lunetta-building-blocks/README.md

 007 : 7809 9v single-sided regulated power supply

-i'll probably make this a little happier, later on, but this works fine.
+kiss that battery snap goodbye, hoss! i'll probably make this a little happier, later on, but this works fine.

 008 : 4051 multiplex